The best restaurants in Cali, Colombia

 The city center of Cali can be reached from the airport by cab or bus.

-A cab ride to the city center takes about 40 minutes and costs around 70,000COP (€17.50).
+• A cab ride to the city center takes about 40 minutes and typically costs between 55.000 COP (14$) and 80,000 COP ($20).
 The official airport cabs are from the company Asotaba.

--Further, minibuses and regular buses run between the airport and Cali from Expreso Palmira and Rápido Aeropuerto, among others.
-You can buy a ticket starting at COP7000/€1.75.
+• Furthermore, minibuses and regular buses run between the airport and Cali from Expreso Palmira and Rápido Aeropuerto, among others.
+You can buy a ticket starting at COP7000/$1.75.
 You’ll find the buses outside the arrivals hall of national flights.

--The most relaxing way to get to the city center, we find, is a private transfer from the airport.
+• The most relaxing way to get to the city center, we find, is a private transfer from the airport.
 You book and pay for these in advance online and the driver will be waiting for you in the arrival hall.
 No unnecessary delays and the driver already knows where to drive.

 Bus Transportation